-All humans experience unwanted and uncomfortable emotions.
+All humans experience unwanted thoughts and uncomfortable emotions.
 The goal of acceptance and commitment therapy is to move away from defining those experiences as “problems,” and instead increase your cognitive flexibility when they undoubtedly occur.
-ACT aims to reframe difficult emotions, viewing them not as a source of pain, but as a normal part of living a full life.
-ACT therapy employs techniques likesi mindfulness, alignment with personal values, and commitment to action to transform the way we think and combat negative feelings.
+ACT is a grief therapy technique that aims to reframe difficult emotions, viewing them not as a source of pain, but as a normal part of living a full life.
+ACT therapy employs techniques like mindfulness, alignment with personal values, and commitment to action to transform the way we think and combat negative thoughts and feelings.

 According to the Association for Contextual Behavioral Science, there are six core processes of ACT that provide the blueprint for treatment.
 Each of the following ACT techniques are psychological skills built over the course of treatment in ACT therapy.